-Those skills, competencies, understandings and attributes that equip an individual to be innovative and to identify, create, initiate and successfully manage personal, community, business and work opportunities, including working for themselves.
-This term can also refer to an organisation such as a business, community or government agency.
+Learning directed towards developing those skills, competencies, understandings and attributes that will equip an individual to be innovative and to identify, create, initiate and successfully manage personal, community, business and work opportunities, including working for themselves.

+This can also refer to an organisation such as a business, community or government agency.